mcnc-clovett/mcnc-clovett.github.io/networking/throughput-testing.md

 layout: page
 title:  "Network Throughput Testing with iPerf"
 ---
-Should you want to test your througput between two points in your network, you'll need a tool like [iPerf](https://github.com/esnet/iperf){:target="_blank"} to do so.
+Should you want to test your throughput between two points in your network, you'll need a tool like [iPerf](https://github.com/esnet/iperf){:target="_blank"} to do so.
 This guide will show you how to get the client and server up and running, as well as demonstrate the proper usage.